 I recently had an opportunity to make a "fruit dish" to feed a group of 40 men.
-Being apple season here in apple country, I initially thought about baking pies, but to be completely honest, I didn't think the men serving this meal would be able to handle cutting 40 slices of pie very neatly.
+Being apple season here in apple country, I initially thought about baking pies, but to be completely honest, I didn't think the men who would be serving this meal (and none of whom are skilled in the kitchen) would be happy about having to cut 40 slices of pie.
 So I searched the internet for some sort of crustless apple pie-like recipe, which led me to this one for Slow Cooker Caramel Apples on a blog called Kate from Scratch.
 They're super yummy and were a big hit at the meal - thanks Kate!!

 The original slow cooker recipe is listed below - my notes for multiplying the recipe and converting to cook in an 18-quart Roaster Oven will be listed below that.

 8 cups diced baking apples (peeled and cored)